Izatha dasydisca

 Izatha dasydisca is a species of moth in the family Oecophoridae.
 It is endemic to New Zealand.
 This species is classified as "At Risk, Naturally Uncommon" by the Department of Conservation.

 Taxonomy and etymology

 This species was first described by Robert J. B. Hoare in 2010 from a specimen collected by John S. Dugdale at Mount Auckland in Auckland and named Izatha dasydisca.
-The name of the species comes from the Greek word dasys (meaning shaggy) and diskos (indicating the disc of the forewing) and refers to the scale-tufts which help to distinguish this species from Izatha austera.

 Description

 The wingspan is 15–19 mm for males and about 26 mm for females.
 I. dasydisca is visually very similar to I. austera.
 However the male I. dasydisca can be distinguished by its mottled pale orange to reddish brown antennae.
 I. dasydisca also has large forewing scale-tufts and its hindwing shape is smoothly rounded.
 I. dasydisca has very dark hindwings which helps distinguish it from its near relative I. caustopa.

 Distribution

 This species is endemic to New Zealand, where it is only known from the northern half of the North Island in the Northland, Auckland and Gisborne areas.